Caroline Rubens, Archive Director

 Rubens joined the Appalshop staff in 2007.
-She manages Appalshop’s archival holdings, facilitates access to the collections, and works with the Archive Director to plan and execute public programming.
+In addition to fundraising, she manages Appalshop’s archival holdings, facilitates access to the collections, and executes public programming.
 Rubens holds an MA in Moving Image Archiving and Preservation from NYU’s Tisch School of the Arts, and advocates in various forums for the preservation of independent and community media.
-She has participated in professional and scholarly conferences presenting on topics ranging from Appalshop’s experiences in establishing an independent regional repository to the creative re-use of archival materials.
 She believes that enriching the archival records of historically underrepresented groups encourages new scholarship and understanding, and helps communities and individuals to re-envision the future.
 While a native of northern New Jersey, Rubens is happy to call eastern Kentucky home.
 She is, however, still a Mets fan.

 Past staff acknowledgements

 Shawn Lind, Archive Technician: Shawn Lind made major contributions towards improving access to the Archive’s catalog by inventorying the vast film and video collections, managing and performing the digital transfer of obsolete media, and helping to physically stabilize and perform upkeep on the collections.